|

 He described massive freight trains

-being hauled by relentless, muscling locomotives in the searing, radiant heat of summer, where
+being hauled by relentless, muscling locomotives in the searing, radiant heat of

 nearby Death Valley temperatures are commonly above 110 degrees.